Loving God and loving neighbor here in central Vermont and to the ends of the earth—all to the glory of God.

 Congregation

-Our Father, Who art in heaven, hallowed be Thy name.
+Our Father, who art in heaven, hallowed be Thy name.
 Thy kingdom come, Thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom, the power, and the glory forever.
 Amen.

-Scripture Reading—Philippians 1:1-2 (p.
-1164 in Pew Bible)
+Scripture Reading—Malachi 3:1-4 (p.
+954 in Pew Bible)

 σ Read this portion of God’s word.